kubecost/docs/troubleshoot-install.md

   * A nice human readable output
   * `2006-01-02T15:04:05.999999999Z07:00 INF Starting cost-model (git commit "1.91.0-rc.0")`

-### Temporarily setting log level
+### Temporarily set log level
-To temporarily set the log level (does not persist between Pod restarts, Helm deployments, etc.), you can send a POST request to `/logs/level` with one of the valid log levels.
-Here's an example:
+To temporarily set the log level without restarting the Pod, you can send a POST request to `/logs/level` with one of the valid log levels.
+This does not persist between Pod restarts, Helm deployments, etc. Here's an example:

 ```sh
 curl -X POST \